scottrobey/media-pc/README.md

 Place Brave shortcuts for your streaming sites on your desktop in a folder named "Media Center" (or whatever you want).
 Create good icons for the shorcuts, see: icons folder

-Using the steps listed above to "Add Programins to Launch at Startup" add a shortcut to this folder in the startup folder and the folder will be opened automatically when your Mini PC starts
+Using the steps listed above to "Add Programs to Launch at Startup" add a shortcut to this folder in the startup folder and the folder will be opened automatically when your Mini PC starts

 Inside Brave:
  * F11 to go full screen